xkr47/eslint-plugin-react-props/docs/rules/jsx-no-invalid-props.md

 # JSX No invalid props (jsx-no-invalid-props)

-A quick check to see if a typo has been made on a PropType which can be at the minimum be annoying but also lead to debugging red herrings
+A quick check to see if a typo has been made on a PropType which can at the minimum be annoying but also lead to debugging red herrings

 ## Rule Details